heavenlydesigns/events/README.md

 # eventplanning
 This website was created on Monday 6th November, 2023 for Janice Event Planning and Decoration business.
+The webiste's name is: Heavenly Designs